RandomsandGrain/movie-search/README.md

 # Movie-search

-###
+### React app that fetches and displays popular movies using API with routing for movie details

 ## Live Demo
 [Click here to view the website](https://movie-search-3v2ghsxuf-esteban-jennings-projects.vercel.app/)

 ### What I Did
-- Implemented state management using React `useState`
-- Passed data between parent and child components
-- Used conditional rendering to display dynamic UI updates
-- Wrote clean, reusable functions for task handling
+- Built a React App with useState and useEffect
+- Fetched and displayed data from a API
+- Conditional rendering for Loading and error states